What to Do If a Neighbor’s Tree Falls on Your Property in Texas

 Who Is Responsible When a Neighbor’s Tree Falls on My Property in Texas?

-If a healthy tree falls due to natural events such as storms, high winds, or lightning, the incident is typically considered an “Act of God,” meaning your neighbor is likely not responsible for the resulting damage.
+Examples of potential negligence include ignoring visible rot, disease, leaning, or structural instability.
+If a tree falls due to natural causes—such as severe storms, high winds, or lightning—the incident is often classified as an “Act of God.”
+In those cases, your neighbor is usually not responsible for the damage.

 Does Home Insurance Cover A Tree Falling on Your House?

-Most Texas homeowners insurance policies do cover damage caused by fallen trees, even when the tree originates from a neighboring property.
-Coverage usually applies when the fall was caused by weather-related events such as windstorms, rainstorms, or lightning.
+In many cases, Texas homeowners insurance does cover damage caused by fallen trees, even when the tree came from a neighboring property.
+Coverage commonly applies when the tree falls due to covered weather events like windstorms, heavy rain, or lightning.

 What Should I Do Immediately After a Neighbor’s Tree Falls on My Property?